AlibabaCloudDocs/gpdb/intl.en-US/Best Practices/Bulk update.md

 ## Update data in real time by using Values\(\) expressions {#section_gfv_pzz_gfb .section}

 To use the stage table, you must maintain its lifecycle.
-Some users want to update data to HybridDB for PostgreSQL by bulk in real time, that is, to continuously synchronize data or merge data to HybridDB for PostgreSQL.
+Some users want to update data to AnalyticDB for PostgreSQL by bulk in real time, that is, to continuously synchronize data or merge data to AnalyticDB for PostgreSQL.

 If you use the aforementioned method, you must create and delete \(or truncate\) the stage table repeatedly.
 In fact, you can use Values expressions to achieve an effect similar to stage tables, without the effort to maintain the table.
 The approach is to first splice the data to update into a Values expression, and then run the update or delete commands by using the following method: